How Can Lifestyle Factors Affect Anxiety Symptoms?

 This may be because exercise can release feel-good hormones like endorphins, release muscle tension, and offer an outlet for anxious energy in the body.

 If you have trouble sticking to a consistent exercise routine, you might try signing up for a class or asking a friend to take walks or hit the gym with you to help you stay accountable.
-Finding an activity you actually enjoy could help too.
+Finding a lifestyle activity you actually enjoy could help too.
 For instance, if you don’t enjoy running or lifting weights, you might join a volleyball league, pick up rollerblading, or take regular walks through your favorite park.

 To break this cycle, it could be helpful to practice good sleep hygiene to get more restorative sleep, which can include strategies like: